flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 let $c_{ij}$ be its length.

-The original note assumes positive arc lengths.
-For the DAG recursion discussed below, the arc lengths do not actually need to be positive; the absence of directed cycles is enough.
+For the DAG recursion discussed below, the arc lengths do not need to be positive; the absence of directed cycles is enough.

 Given a source node $s$, the shortest-path problem asks for the minimum-length path from $s$ to another node $t$.